NorSC/supervisor-search/_supervisors/jeremy-ellman.md

   Did you know that to apply SQL to Data Frames, the Pandas SQL module actually writes the dataframe to a csv file,  processes the query in SQLite, and reads the results back in -- for each query!
 Can you do better?

+  **4) Theoretical Basis for Differing standard Machine Learning Algorithms' Performance**

+  It's common knowledge that some ML algos (e.g in Scikit-learn) perform better with some data sets than others, but why is that?
+Can we predict from the dataset distribution which ML algorithm would likely lead to better performance

+  **5) Transformer predictions of violent crimes using time series**

+  The level of violent crime can be predicted using statistical time series models.
+Can a transformer model do better?
+Application of transformers to time series is a hot research topic.

+  **6) GANS!**

+  I'd be very interested to hear any ideas you have for GANS (Generative , Adversarial networks)
 ---